At fourteen, she broke her brother’s nose.

 Eva stared at the envelope he’d held.
 It was from her father.
 What did it say?

 Simon locked the box and pushed it back into the safe.
 He closed the door and turned the combination lock dial until it beeped, twice this time.
 When their eyes met again, he stood still.
 His gaze drifted down to the envelope in his hand and then back to her.
 He sighed and handed the envelope over to her.

 Evie, her father’s handwriting in blue ink on the front of the cover brimmed emotions she tried hard to quell.
 She swallowed the thick lump that had formed in her throat as she stared at the envelope in her trembling hands.

 What was with her and envelopes these days?
-First, the termination letter from Stanton, then, the threat letter she’d received in St. Barth, and now, the most straining of them all, this note from her father.
+First, the termination letter from Stanford, then, the threat letter she’d received in St. Barth, and now, the most straining of them all, this note from her father.
 She inhaled a deep breath to ready herself for whatever she was about to read.
 She pulled the letter out of the cover but couldn’t bring herself to unfold the paper.
 She turned to look at Simon who had now returned to his seat.

 He rested his elbow on one arm of the chair and chewed on the earpiece of his reading glasses.
 He studied her from behind his desk.

 The seriousness in his expression made her mind falter further.
 Her legs wobbled.
 Maybe she should take that seat after all.
 She stepped, slow and indecisive, toward an empty chair and sat stiff onto the seat.
 She held in a deep breath, unfolded the letter and read the three words her father had written.

 Trust no one